Carthage nursing home shooting

 2009 mass shooting in North Carolina, U.S.

 The Carthage nursing home shooting was a mass shooting that occurred on March 29, 2009, when a gunman opened fire at Pinelake Health and Rehabilitation, a 120-bed nursing home in Carthage, North Carolina, United States.
 The shooter, 45-year-old Robert Kenneth Stewart, killed eight people, including a nurse at the home, and wounded a ninth.
-He was shot and apprehended by the responding police officer, who was wounded by gunfire.
+He was shot and apprehended by a responding police officer, who was wounded by gunfire.

 Stewart was said to have intended to kill his estranged wife, a nurse at the nursing home, who had hidden and survived the shooting unharmed.
 Initially charged with first degree murder, Stewart was tried in 2011 and convicted of eight counts of second degree murder.
 He was sentenced to 179 years, 4 months, and 20 days.
+It is the deadliest mass shooting in the State of North Carolina.